-Your password is like a lock that protects your identity from “badguys” and unwanted access to your accounts.
-In combination with your userid, your password verifies who you are and also grants you access to protected resources.
+Your password is like a lock that protects your identity from unwanted access to your accounts.
+In combination with your user name, your password verifies who you are and also grants you access to protected resources.

-Another good key to security is strong security questions.
-Make sure that they are not easy to guess and are not something that a person could look up online.
+Another key to security is strong security questions.
+Make sure that they are not easy to guess and are not something that could be looked up online.

 Also, make sure your personal information on your FlashLine account is up to date.
-It is what we will use to try and contact you if we ever need to.
+It is what Kent State will use to reach you if that becomes necessary.

 Be aware of your role in protecting your information, identity, and protecting others as well.